Business Intelligence

 The following are some of the key motivations behind the data lake concept:

-• Data needs to be analyzed, but huge amounts of data makes it difficult to store in high performance and advanced analytical systems, such as SAP HANA; the storage cost would be extremely high, and not all the data is important to store in this way.
-This then requires data storage beyond the data warehousing systems, such as SAP BW on SAP HANA or SAP BW/4HANA, and more cost-efficient yet easy-to integrate systems, such as Hadoop clusters.
+• Data needs to be analyzed, but huge amounts of data are difficult to store in high-performance and advanced analytical systems, such as SAP HANA.
+The storage cost would be extremely high, and it’s not important to store all the data in this way.
+This then requires data storage beyond data warehousing systems (such as SAP BW on SAP HANA or SAP BW/4HANA) and more cost-efficient yet easy-to-integrate systems

 • An infrastructure is required that can store these analytical repositories without dependency on a specific data format.
 In other words, you need an infrastructure that can handle structured, unstructured, or semistructured data.